-Read receipts have not been implemented natively on Gmail, but here’s a Chrome extension that you can use just for that.
+Read receipts have not been implemented natively on Gmail, but here’s a Chrome extension that you can use for email tracking.

 Signals is an extension that allows you to track who has read your sent email on Gmail.
 It also has a very clean interface.
 Let’s see how Signals can work for you.